John K (musician)

-John Poulson Keyser, known professionally as John K (formerly stylized as JOHN.k), is an American pop singer.
+John Poulson Keyser (born October 24, 1990), known professionally as John K (formerly stylized as JOHN.k), is an American pop singer.

 Career

+As Johnny Keyser, he was first featured on American Idol in the eleventh season, in which he made it to the Las Vegas Rounds.
+The following season, he reached the quarterfinals.
+In between seasons, he released his seven-tracked debut independent EP, From Where I Stand (2012).
+It reached #44 on the Billboard Heatseeker Albums charts.

 K's first single was the song "OT", which he self-released in 2017.
 His single "If We Never Met" came to the attention of Elvis Duran, who got K booked to perform the song on Today.

 He signed with Epic Records in April 2019.
 His follow-up single to "If We Never Met" was titled "Wasted Summer".

 In April 2020, his single "If We Never Met" was certified gold by RIAA.
 In September of the same year, his single "If We Never Met" was certified platinum by RIAA.